JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 5. Make an effort to adapt the technology of modern science to improving the gene pool by a) repairing faulty genes when you can, and b)generally, upgrading the DNA as we are able to.
 6. In our worldly affairs, be spiritually fragrant.
 We are told quite explicitly that:

-> Having failed to achieve race harmonization by the Adamic technique, you must now work out your planetary problem of race improvement by other and largely human methods of adaptation and control.
-[UB 51:5.7](/en/The_Urantia_Book/51#p5_7)
+> Having failed to achieve race harmonization by the Adamic technique, you must now work out your planetary problem of race improvement by other and largely human methods of adaptation and control. <a id="a268_198"></a>[UB 51:5.7](/en/The_Urantia_Book/51#p5_7)

 To accomplish this we need new institutions, roles, norms, laws, and symbols, or at least new meaning to the   ones we have now.
 This, I suppose, is one of the major reasons Paper 72, “Government on a Neighboring Planet,” was given to us.
 It provides a practical model we can build on, for example:

 > The feeble-minded are trained only in agriculture and animal husbandry, and are committed for life to special custodial colonies where they are segregated by sex to prevent parenthood, which is denied all subnormals.
-These restrictive measures have been in operation for seventy-five years; the commitment decrees are handed down by the parental courts.
-[UB 72:4.2](/en/The_Urantia_Book/72#p4_2)
+These restrictive measures have been in operation for seventy-five years; the commitment decrees are handed down by the parental courts. <a id="a272_356"></a>[UB 72:4.2](/en/The_Urantia_Book/72#p4_2)

 > Efforts to prevent the breeding of criminals and defectives were begun over one hundred years ago and have already yielded gratifying results.
 There are no prisons or hospitals for the insane.
-For one reason, there are only about ten per cent as many of these groups as are found on Urantia.
-[UB 72:10.3](/en/The_Urantia_Book/72#p10_3)
+For one reason, there are only about ten per cent as many of these groups as are found on Urantia. <a id="a274_294"></a>[UB 72:10.3](/en/The_Urantia_Book/72#p10_3)

 These methods of control should work on this world as well.
 There are many fears over this issue.
 Equality and prejudice are two of the leading concerns about genetic adaptation and control—little wonder, considering our history.
 States that have used race consciousness as their foundation have created repressive societies, and have sometimes engaged in mass murder; Nazi Germany, South Africa, and the American South come to mind.
 Would not some of the “sting” be taken out of the fear of policies and programs toward biological control if genetic quality per se, and not race, was the special consideration?